ibm-ecosystem-engineering/Watson-NLP/MLOps/Init-Container/readme.md

 - [Python 3.9](https://www.python.org/downloads/) or later is installed
 - You have a Kubernetes or OpenShift cluster on which you can deploy an application
 - You have either the Kubernetes (`kubectl`) or OpenShift (`oc`) CLI installed, and configured to talk to your cluster.
-- Your Kubernetes or OpenShift cluster has access to the [Watson NLP Runtime and pretrained models](https://github.com/ibm-build-labs/Watson-NLP/blob/main/MLOps/access/README.md#kubernetes-and-openshift)
+- Your Kubernetes or OpenShift cluster namespace has access to the [Watson NLP Runtime and pretrained models](https://github.com/ibm-build-labs/Watson-NLP/blob/main/MLOps/access/README.md#kubernetes-and-openshift)
 - [Watson NLP Runtime Python client library](https://github.com/ibm-build-labs/Watson-NLP/blob/main/MLOps/access/README.md#python) is installed

 ## Steps